Immigration & Visas, Living, Working

 Hi Amy, yes as the spouse of Mexican national, you can apply in-country as explained in the article above.

-Note that you will need any foreign documents the immigration authorities ask for Apostilled (UK birth certificate, for example) – please read this article about doing that:
+Note that you will need any foreign documents the immigration authorities ask for Apostilled (UK birth certificate, for example) and then translated in Mexico.
+See the article above for links about that.

 We spend a lot of time in Mexico.
 Basically, we would like to be able to stay longer than 6 months if we so choose, and to be able to work locally while there if we need to.
 Our oldest daughter (6yrs) was born in Mexico and has a mexican birth certificate.
 She is also a Canadian citizen now though.
 My husband is American but has permanent residency in Canada.
 Because of this, I think we shouldn’t be looking at permanent residency (yet.)
 As her parents (and younger brother), can we apply for temporary residence through her?
 And if so, can we do it there, or should it be done in Canada?
 Thanks.